pingcap/docs/develop/dev-guide-create-database.md

 For more information and examples of the `CREATE DATABASE` statement, see the [`CREATE DATABASE`](/common/sql-statements/sql-statement-create-database.md) document.

-To execute the library build statement as the **root user**, run the following command:
+To execute the library build statement as the `root` user, run the following command:

 {{< copyable "shell-regular" >}}